anishnath/manic/CAPABILITIES.md

 draw(p);   // an ordinary entity → animate on the timeline
 ```

-**Layer 2 — the system builder (author-your-own), for the creative user.** The same
+**Future Layer 2 — a system builder (author-your-own).** This conceptual surface
-pendulum from its equations — you write the *math*, not the plumbing:
+would express the same pendulum from equations—the author writes the math, not
+the plumbing.
+It is design context, not currently accepted DSL:
 ```
 system(s, center, scale: 120);
 state(s, "theta", 60);  state(s, "omega", 0);